rockavoldy/rockavoldy.github.io/content/compile-linux-kernel-on-mac-m1/index.md

 I think that's it for now, it's been 2 weeks for me with this Mac, and it's a powerful machine for me.
 I'm barely using all cores since my daily work is using python and Odoo, and it's actually run on my work laptop accessed with remote vscode and SSH from this Mac.

-As for credit, Thanks to [geerlingguy](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile) to provide the docker files, and to create some articles and viceos about linux and raspi, so Thank you.
+As for credit, Thanks to [geerlingguy](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile) to provide the docker files, and to create some articles and videos about linux and raspi.

 PS:
 > - [TL;DR version here](https://github.com/rockavoldy/linux-kernel-cross-compile)